The H$_2^+$ molecular ion: low-lying states: Generalities

-The factors $(\xi^2-1)^{\La/2}$ and $(1-\eta^2)^{\La/2}$ are introduced (\ref{psi}) to take into account a singular behavior of the eigenfunction near Coulomb singularities.
+The factors $(\xi^2-1)^{\La/2}$ and $(1-\eta^2)^{\La/2}$ are introduced to (\ref{psi}) to take into account a singular behavior of the eigenfunction near Coulomb singularities in accordance to the boundary conditions.
 After substitution of the representation (\ref{psi}) into (\ref{Sch}) we arrive at the equations for $X(\xi)$ and $Y(\eta)$,

 respectively, where following \cite{Bates:1953} we denote,